Vapor-solid-solid growth of single-walled carbon nanotubes: Results and discussion

-To quantify this effect, surface-carbon diffusion was evaluated on the facets that comprise the rhenium Wulff particles.
-Two Wulff constructs were considered: a ``clean'' shape at zero surface carbon (Fig. \ref{fig:cluster}a) and a carbon-covered shape representative of growth conditions at $C_\text{C} = \SI{5.5}{\nano\meter^{-2}}$ (Fig. \ref{fig:cluster}b).
-The predicted equilibrium shape changes markedly upon carbon adsorption.
-Because CCVD growth is out of equilibrium and is typically initiated from a comparatively clean nanoparticle, the instantaneous catalyst shape during growth is expected to lie between these limits (discussed below).
-Nevertheless, the facet set in Fig. \ref{fig:cluster}a,b provides a consistent basis for comparing surface-diffusion kinetics.
+To quantify this, surface diffusion of carbon was evaluated on the facets that make up rhenium Wulff NPs.
+Two Wulff constructs were considered: a "clean" shape obtained for surface energies with no surface carbon, Fig.~\ref{fig:cluster}a, and a carbon-covered shape obtained for surface energies representative of growth conditions ($c = \SI{5.5}{\nano\meter^{-2}}$), Fig.~\ref{fig:cluster}b.
+As can be seen, the equilibrium shape of rhenium NPs changes significantly with the addition of surface carbon.
+However, since growth is out of equilibrium and is typically initiated from a comparatively clean NP, the instantaneous catalyst shape during growth is expected to lie between these.
+Nevertheless, the facets in Fig.~\ref{fig:cluster}a,b provide a consistent basis for comparing surface diffusion kinetics.

-As shown in Fig. \ref{fig:cluster}e, diffusion coefficients vary substantially across facets, with differences of approximately one to two orders of magnitude between the fastest facet $(0001)$ and the slowest facet $(10\bar{1}1)$, depending on temperature.
-This anisotropy is reflected in the facet-dependent activation energies (inset, Fig. \ref{fig:cluster}f).
-Relative to carbon diffusion in liquid iron \cite{han1980determination}, a common VLS catalyst, surface diffusion on rhenium is reduced at \SI{1500}{\kelvin} by a factor of $\sim 3$ on $(0001)$ and by up to $\sim50$ on $(10\bar{1}1)$ (Fig. \ref{fig:cluster}f).
-Because the $(10\bar{1}1)$ facet dominates the carbon-covered rhenium NP during growth (Fig. \ref{fig:cluster}b), carbon delivery to the CNT edge is expected to be limited by diffusion on $(10\bar{1}1)$ and therefore to be approximately 50 times slower than carbon diffusion in liquid Fe.
+As shown in Fig.~\ref{fig:cluster}e, diffusion coefficients vary substantially across facets, with differences of approximately one to two orders of magnitude between the "fastest" facet $(0001)$ and the "slowest" facet $(10\bar{1}1)$, depending on temperature.
+This anisotropy is reflected in the facet-dependent activation energies shown in the inset of Fig.~\ref{fig:cluster}f.
+Relative to carbon diffusion in liquid iron~\cite{han1980determination}, a common VLS catalyst, surface diffusion on rhenium at \SI{1500}{\kelvin} is lower by a factor of $\sim 3$ on the $(0001)$ facet and by a factor of $\sim 50$ on the $(10\bar{1}1)$ facet, see Fig.~\ref{fig:cluster}f.
+Since the $(10\bar{1}1)$ facet dominates the carbon-covered rhenium NP during growth, see Fig.~\ref{fig:cluster}b, carbon delivery to the growing CNT is expected to be limited by diffusion on the $(10\bar{1}1)$ facet and therefore $\sim 50\times$ slower for VSS growth (on solid rhenium) compared to VLS growth (on liquid Fe).